|

 - MADDISON:

-Feminine form of unisex Madison, meaning
+Variant spelling of English unisex Madison, meaning

 "son of Madde."